Skip to main content

-Why a career in Audit could be for you
+Why a career in audit could be for you

-Book open Reading time: 4 mins
+Book open Reading time: 5 mins

 What is audit?

-Audit is one of the main types of accountancy.
-An audit is a check that every medium or large company has to go through once a year.
-A team of independent accountants – auditors – look at the company’s financial records.
-Their job is to make sure the records match up with the financial report that the company releases publically.
+An audit is a check that every medium or large company must go through once a year.
+A team of independent accountants, known as external auditors, look at the company’s financial records.
+Part of their job is to make sure the records match up with the financial report that the company releases publicly.

 What are the benefits of an accountancy career?